Stouts – U.S. Open Beer Championship

 Clarity: Opaque

 Perceived Malt Aroma & Flavor: Coffee-like roasted barley and roasted malt aromas are prominent.
-Low to medium malt sweetness with low to medium caramel, chocolate, and/or roasted coffee flavor should be present, with a distinct dry-roasted bitterness in the finish.
+Low to medium malt sweetness with any of caramel, chocolate, or roasted coffee attributes present at low to medium levels, with a distinct dry-roasted bitterness in the finish.
 Astringency from roasted malt and roasted barley is low.
 Slight roasted malt acidity is acceptable.

-Perceived Hop Aroma & Flavor: Medium to high, often with citrusy and/or resiny hop qualities typical of many American hop varieties.
+Perceived Hop Aroma & Flavor: Medium to high, often with citrusy, resiny or other attributes typical of many American hop varieties.

 Perceived Bitterness: Medium to high